testomatio/reporter/README.md

 ### Jest

-Load the test using using `check-test`.
+Load the test using using `check-tests`.
 Add the test id to your tests like in this [example](https://github.com/testomatio/reporter/blob/master/example/jest/index.test.js#L1).

 Add the following line to [jest.config.js](https://github.com/testomatio/reporter/blob/master/example/jest/jest.config.js#L100):